Demystifying AI for the rest of us

 Before ChatGPT

-Early models (GPT-2 in 2019, GPT-3 in 2020) couldn't have conversations.
-If you asked "What is the capital of France?", GPT-2 might respond: "And what is the capital of Germany?
-These are questions that..."
-It wasn't answering - it was completing text, as if your question was the start of an essay.
+Early models like GPT-2 (2019) and GPT-3 (2020) couldn't have conversations.
+If you asked "What is the capital of France?", GPT-2 might respond with "And what is the capital of Germany?
+These are questions that...".
+It wasn't answering, it was completing text as if your question was the start of an essay.

 GPT-3 was more capable but required tricks.
 If you wanted it to translate English to French, you couldn't just ask.
 You had to show the pattern first: